 The volunteer program provides hands-on experience for individuals interested in serving their community via the fire service.
-Graham Fire & Rescue typically holds one recruit academy each year for both combat (firefighting) and support positions, although we are NOT currently accepting applications for combat (firefighting) positions.
+Graham Fire & Rescue typically holds one recruit academy each year for both combat (firefighting) and support positions.

 Interested individuals must submit their name and contact information to Graham Fire & Rescue to be placed on an interest list for the upcoming academy.
 The application process will be open in the summer, and those on the interest list will be notified via email.